MrFlyingPizza/bgc-promo-gear-reworked/CONTRIBUTING.md

     - Controllers cannot return response DTOs that represent objects that are higher level or lower level than the object that they are responsible for.
 For example, product option controller cannot return representations of product, and cannot return presentations of option value unless option value is part of a composition.
+    - Treat services as if they have no idea about the security that is being implemented by the controller.
+All that a service should care about is executing a set of business logic and operate on the database regardless of the responsibilities of the caller controller.
+    - Secured controller begin with `Secured` and public controllers begin with `General`.